Guide to health insurance waiting periods

 Yes.
 Keep an eye out for promotions where health funds waive waiting periods on certain services.

-Waiving two and six-month waiting periods on extras is quite common to attract new members, particularly in the lead up to the annual health insurance premium rate increase on 1 April.
+Waiving two and six-month waiting periods on extras is quite common to attract new members, particularly in the lead up to the annual health insurance premium rate increases between April-October.
 In such cases, waiting periods a pre existing condition may still apply.

-Compare Club’s team are experts in finding funds with special offers to waive waiting periods.COMPARE & SAVE
+Compare Club’s team are experts at finding funds with special offers to waive waiting periods.COMPARE & SAVE

 What if I go to the hospital before my waiting period is up?

 You generally won’t be able to claim for services where you haven’t served the waiting period.
 Whatever your policy, be sure to contact your insurer straight away to see if you’re entitled to any hospital benefits.